Inventua/nucleus-core/Documentation/Setup and Configuration/Mail-Templates.md

 ```

 ### Collections
-The simple token parser can repeat a section if the data is represented as a collection type by using the `[~collection_object(content)]` syntax.
+The simple token parser can repeat a section if the data is represented as a collection type by using the `[~objectName(content)]` syntax.

 #### Example
 ```